-This page provides a comprehensive DJI Mavic Pro Quadcopter review.
+This page provides a comprehensive DJI Mavic Pro Quadcopter review in 2018.
 DJI designed this drone with form and function in mind.
 Its folding arms make the quadcopter easy to fold and carry with you anywhere you go.
 The arms easily snap into place and hold the newly designed powerful brushless motors.
 The camera on the Mavic Pro is the first of any DJI drone to rotate 90 degrees for portrait shots.
 The controller on the Mavic Pro Quadcopter is resigned and much different than the phantom series, and like the drone itself, it is super small and compact.
 It seems like the Mavic Pro is basically a compressed version of the phantom 4.
 Weighing in at only 1.6 pounds, with a flight time of up to 27 minutes, and a top speed of over 40 miles per hour in sport mode, this is a seriously impressive quadcopter.
 This drone comes equipped with 4 vision sensors, allowing the drone to know where it is, what’s around it, and the pilot’s location at all times.
 If you’re someone who flys a lot, consider the DJI Mavic Pro fly more combo, which we will talk about more below.back to menu ↑

 The camera on the DJI Mavic Pro comes with a 28mm lens with a field of view of 78.8 degrees, which is very narrow (allows for more cinematic footage) and seriously impressive for a consumer drone.
 The lens comes with an F-stop of 2.2, compared to most other DJI drones with an F-stop of 2.8, which allows the Mavic to perform even better in low light settings.
 The camera on the Mavic Pro Quadcopter is capable of shooting cinema 4k at 24 fps with the drone’s 3-axis stabilized camera.
 In UHD and 2.7K the camera is capable of shooting at 30 fps.
 In full HD the camera can record at a maximum of 90 fps, and in standard HD at 120 fps.
 It comes standard with a 1/ 2.3” sensor and a max photo resolution of 4,000 x 3000.
 It shoots 12.35 megapixel photos in JPG and DNG (RAW) formats.
 Unlike the phantom series, this quadcopter has a plastic cover to protect the camera and gimbal.
 The Mavic’s mini gimbal does a great job keeping the camera stabilized, allowing you to shoot great photos and videos.